 Prevention Authority (CATPA) was created.
 This organization awards state

 grants to fund law enforcement, prosecution, training and public awareness

 As a result, those who are accused of auto theft are automatically at a

 disadvantage.
 With multiple organizations and law enforcement agencies

-an aggressive Colorado Springs defense attorney who can stand up for your
+seek help from an aggressive Colorado Springs defense attorney who can stand up

-rights.
-Here at The Samuelson Law Firm, you will find 24/7 help to all
+for your rights.
+Here at The Samuelson Law Firm, you will find 24/7 help

 Penalties for Auto Theft